This trend graph shows the popularity of sales management as a discipline and search term in the previous 12 months.

-- Companies that have formal sales process experience 28% improvement in revenue.
+- Companies that have a formal sales process experience a 28% improvement in revenue.

-- Sales reps spend only 32% of their overall time selling, the remaining time is spent on admin tasks.
+- Reps spend only 32% of their overall time selling, the remaining time is spent on admin tasks.

 - 45% of sales teams blame administrative tasks for their hindered productivity.